-The pain in tennis elbow is generally caused by the inflammation of the tendons around the elbow.
+The pain is generally caused by the inflammation of the tendons around the elbow.
 Typically this is due to either overuse or chronic underuse.

 I’ve never played tennis; why do I have tennis elbow?

 When people get tennis elbow it is rarely actually associated with tennis.
 In my years in practice it can generally be attributed to a recent increase in a certain activity.
-Sometimes this is something as simple as typing, waitressing or manual work such as using a screwdriver.
+Sometimes this is something as simple as typing, waiting tables or manual work such as using a screwdriver.

 What symptoms do people with tennis elbow have?

 Tennis elbow is characterised by pain over the outside part of the elbow.
 This can be felt directly over the bony part of the elbow or within the muscles in the forearm.
 People also often experience weakness in the arm or hand and can sometimes struggle to grip things and resort to using their less dominant hand.
 This is because 75% of the time the dominant hand is the arm that is affected.

 What can I do to help my tennis elbow?

 The best things to do to help tennis elbow are:

 - Rest the arm to help reduce the inflammation

 - Ice the area that is painful as this will help to reduce the inflammation quicker.
 Remember to not put ice directly on the skin as this can cause an ice burn.